 2. Learner-centered online training

 Every minute, Facebook users share 2.5 million pieces of content, YouTube users upload 72 hours of new video content and Instagram users post nearly 220,000 new photos.
 That’s every 60 seconds.

 It’s no wonder that employees are looking for a more meaningful experience when it comes to learning.
 An experience that’s engaging, relevant, convenient, and even a little fun.

-Well, L&D managers and instructional designers the world over have heard their plea, which is why learner-centered training design is becoming a hot topic in 2019.
+Well, L&D managers and instructional designers all over the world have heard their plea, which is why learner-centered training design has become a hot topic.
 Putting learners front and center means creating a personalized learning journey, and then handing over the reins so that learners can direct and control their own learning experience.

 Adaptive learning techniques are often used to create a learner-centric design by using technology and eLearning.
 This involves targeting each person’s specific needs, providing content that’s engaging and relevant, adapting the pace of learning, and offering personalized feedback.
 It’s not difficult to see why adaptive learning is more effective than one-size-fits-all corporate training.

 3. Widespread prioritization of training